 Every morning we were up at 6 am, packing up our sleeping bags and gear, getting dressed, and eating breakfast.
 Tim and I now showered once every 3 to 4 days, as it cost about $4 to $5 for a hot shower.
 I was no longer wearing make up and I always had my hair pulled back, so I could now get ready in five minutes.

-Today we had another long day ahead of us, 7 miles of hiking with 450 meters (1,500 feet) of climbing.
+Today we had another long day ahead of us, 6 miles of hiking with 430 meters of climbing.
 At first our views were great.
 We were high over the river valley and off in the distance we could see the Himalayas and Tengboche sitting on a hilltop.
 The trail took us past several Buddhist stupas.

 Along the way we would see porters carrying their goods towards Everest Base Camp.
 Everything delivered beyond Namche was carried by porters or yaks.
 We saw men carrying food, cases of beer and soda, doors, furniture, pots and pans, clothing, and more.
 All construction materials were carried uphill by these men.
 They carried the loads on their backs, with a strap that would cross over their forehead to help distribute the weight.
 These men were amazing.
 They were carrying hundreds of pounds up these very steep, rocky inclines and moving at almost the same pace we were.

 But the most disturbing loads the porters would carry were the baskets of meat.
 Large chunks of meat, cut in Namche or Lukla, would be carried up the trails to the higher towns.
 The meat was sitting out in the open, unrefrigerated.
 It may take them days to deliver the meat to its final destination.
 Starting in Namche, our family became vegetarians.
 The smell from these baskets of food was like our trashcan at home…nothing I would ever dream of eating!

 In many places, the translation from Nepali to English was quite humorous, as was this sign asking donations for improvement of the trekking trails.